dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 A helper utility above, is provided by `@dojo/routing`, that can be used to create a routing instance.
 The util accepts the applications routing configuration, a `registry` to define a `router` injector against and returns the `router` instance.

-{% instruction 'Finally, call start on the `router` instance.' %}
+{% instruction 'Finally, set the registry on the projector and call start on the `router` instance.' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:41 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:38-41 %}

 {% aside 'Important!' %}
-if the configuration is using a `defaultRoute` in its configuration then it will need be started *after* the projector is appended.
+When using a `defaultRoute` in the routing configuration, then the `router` will need to be started *after* the projector is appended.
 {% endaside %}

 Finally to initialize the routing, the `start` needs to be called on the `router` instance.